 - It is used to calculate the mean of ‘x’ and ‘y’ values.

 - The Least Squares Method formula

-If data is the new oil, then data analysis is that combustion engine which generates mechanical power to derive insights and gain knowledge.
+If data is the new oil, then data analysis is the combustion engine that generates mechanical power to derive insights and gain knowledge.
 Gone are the days when descriptive and diagnostic analytics used to rule the data analysis regime.
 It’s time we move on to predictive, perspective, and cognitive analysis.

 Do you know a barrel of crude oil costs less compared to a barrel of jet fuel?
-This is because refining crude oil yields jet fuel which further increases in value by 33% to 35%.
-Similarly – you need to process data to gain maximum value.
+It is because refining crude oil yields jet fuel, which further increases in value by 33% to 35%.
+Similarly – you need to process data to gain maximum benefit.
 We, at QuestionPro, make it easier for you to drill and refine your survey data.